muling000/DM-earth-attenuation-boltzmann/README.md

 If you use these codes, cite the associated work:

-Chuan-Yang Xing and Chen Xia, "The Boltzmann Equation Approach to the Dark Matter Attenuation inside Earth".
+Chuan-Yang Xing and Chen Xia, "Dark Matter Attenuation inside the Earth: A Boltzmann Equation Approach".

 ## License